Skip to main content

 • 30 fps or higher provides faster recognition

-• Especially important with worn phone sceens or screens with reflections
+• Especially important when scanning worn cards or reflective screens

 Camera type

-• Rear camera or external camera typically performs better than front cameras
+• Rear cameras or external cameras typically perform better than front cameras

 2. Lighting conditions (very important)